rticommunity/rtiacademy/chat_app/connector/python/README.md

 # How to use it

-You can run the program with the following comand
+You can run the program with the following command

 ```bash
 python chat_app.py user group firstname lastname